 Review the following websites for Walks of interest to you.

 The Program for the 2019 Season is available on their site in pdf format.
 Most of the ROM walks are free and you do not have to be a Member, but there are some walks that are for Members only.

 Heritage Toronto Walks

 Heritage Toronto has not published their 2019 Program but it is to be available shortly.

 Guided tours are available.
 The Program for April 2019 is available on their site.

 COMMUNITY CAFÉ is a pilot project organized by the Health Ministry Team of the Armour Heights Presbyterian Church and Mosaic Community Resource Centre.
 Mosaic will provide a facilitator and Armour Heights will host.
 This is an opportunity for seniors to gather, share, listen and engage in various topics of broad interest.
-Unlike our lunch and learn events which are more focussed on listening, community café is intended to include more engaged participation to exercise the mind and spirit toward greater health long term.
+Unlike our lunch and learn events which are more focused on listening, community café is intended to include more engaged participation to exercise the mind and spirit toward greater health long term.
 Topics will be announced each month.